 Welcome to the Alsford lab web site…

-…where you can find out about our research on the African trypanosome, Trypanosoma brucei.
-We’re particularly interested in the
+…where you can find out about our research on the kinetoplastid parasites, Trypanosoma brucei and Leishmania.
+Work in the lab

-If you’re interested in using the bloodstream-form Trypanosoma brucei RNAi library in your research, or adapting the RIT-seq approach to
+If you’re interested in using the bloodstream-form T. brucei RNAi library in your research, or adapting the RIT-seq approach to

-your preferred organism, extensive detailed protocols are available at Nature Protocols
+your preferred organism, extensive detailed protocols are available at Nature Protocols.